 In 2012 at the age of 3, Ryan went along with his dad to the local recycling center and cashed in a few small bags of cans and bottles and decided that recycling was in his future.
 The day after going to the recycling center, Ryan notified his mom and dad that he wanted to give empty plastic bags to all the neighbors and maybe they would save their recyclables for him.
 Not only did the local neighbors save their cans and bottles for Ryan but so did their friends, families and co-workers.
 Today, Ryan has customers all over Orange County, CA and he has a passion to recycle that is amazing.
 His goal is to recycle to keep cans and bottles from reaching the ocean where it’s harmful to the environment.
 Ryan spends a part of every week sorting thru cans and bottles from his customers and getting them ready to take to the recycle center.

-In late 2016, Ryan’s recycling story went viral and he was featured on hundreds of web sites and radio stations around the planet.
-He was even asked to appear on the Ellen DeGeneres show and was interviewed by Ryan Seacrest and featured on KFI AM 640 Bill Handel show, NBC, CNN, CNBC, PBS, FOX News, Amazon Prime’s SELF MADE series, Australia’s Channel 7 Sunrise morning show, Huffington Post, Voice of America, AlJazeera, UpWorthy, NOW THIS!, 60 Second Docs, Viral Threads, USA Today, Good Morning America, ABC World News and hundreds of ABC affiliate news stations around the world.
-(He even got a shout out from Chelsea Clinton, George Takei, Fabien Cousteau, GreenPeace, Congressman Darrell Issa and Oakland Raiders QB Derek Carr on Twitter).
+In 2016, Ryan’s recycling story went viral and he was featured on hundreds of web sites and radio stations around the planet.
+He appeared on the Ellen DeGeneres show and was interviewed by Ryan Seacrest and featured on KFI AM 640 Bill Handel show, NBC, CNN, CNBC, PBS, FOX News, Amazon Prime’s SELF MADE series, Australia’s Channel 7 Sunrise morning show, Huffington Post, Voice of America, AJ+, UpWorthy, NOW THIS!, 60 Second Docs, AOL Finance, Viral Threads, USA Today, Good Morning America, ABC World News and hundreds of ABC affiliate news stations around the world.
+(He even got a shout out from DELL, Adrian Grenier, Chelsea Clinton, George Takei, Fabien Cousteau, GreenPeace, Congressman Darrell Issa and Oakland Raiders QB Derek Carr on Twitter).
 Ryan has been recognized internationally for his recycling efforts and has received awards from The Daughters of the American Revolution, The County of Orange and The Pacific Marine Mammal Center as well as and the City Council of San Juan Capistrano.